Cisco APIC Cluster Management

 • The UUID and fabric domain name persist in a Cisco APIC controller across reboots.
 However, a clean back-to-factory reboot removes this information.
 If a Cisco APIC controller is to be moved from one fabric to another, a clean back-to-factory reboot must be done before attempting to add such an controller to a different Cisco ACI fabric.

-This procedure adds one or more APICs to an existing cluster.
-This procedure is applicable for releases prior to Cisco APIC release 6.0(2).
-For expanding a cluster in release 6.0(2), you can use the Add Node option, as detailed in the subsequent procedure.
+Use this procedure to add one or more APICs to an existing Fabric Controller cluster using the GUI.
+This process applies to software releases prior to Cisco APIC release 6.0(2).
+If you are using release 6.0(2) or later, use the Add Node option as described in the relevant procedure.

 Before you begin